jerng/studies/_lang/README.md

 (a+b)*c precedence grouping ( HOW TO RECTIFY WITH TUPLES ? )
 a+b     summation / addition of a,b

-a*b     multiplication of a,b; addition of a, to a, b times a(x)b   ?
+a*b     multiplication of a,b; addition of a, to a, b times
+            ( FORTRAN 1957 )

+a(x)b   ?
 a(b)    ?